 Can You Eat Sugar Alcohols on a Sugar Free Diet?

-Bottom line: Sugar alcohols aren’t sugar “freebies.”
+The bottom line that sugar alcohols aren’t sugar “freebies.”
 They should still be consumed in moderation, and it’s important to consider the potential GI side effects.
-If you’re trying to kickstart a sugar free lifestyle, you may find it’s best to cut out foods sweetened with sugar alcohol.
+If you’re trying to kickstart a sugar-free lifestyle, you may find it’s best to cut out foods sweetened with sugar alcohol.